Are you ready to set on a journey all alone? If yes, then welcome to the world of solo travelers!

 Headout makes solo traveling even more fun.
 It lists for you the best and the most popular must-visit destinations.
 You get to discover new cultures, new cuisines, unique places, and many more.

 Backpackr can be said as a milder version of Tinder- here, you match with the profiles who you think have the same agenda as you have.
 You connect, you meet and go to explore food, or just roam around the city.

 6. Travel smart

-Travel Smart is for those who love to hop from one country to other.
-It helps you locating the nearest embassy and offers striking safety features like currency conversion, travel advisories, danger spots to avoid when in a specific location, etc. It also helps you in learning certain phrases & words and teaches you some cultural etiquette.
+Travel Smart is for those who love to hop from one country to another.
+It helps you locate the nearest embassy and offers striking safety features like currency conversion, travel advisories, danger spots to avoid when in a specific location, etc. It also helps you learn certain phrases & words and teaches you some cultural etiquette.

 7. Hotel Tonight